OdoJoe/D15-Movie-Lovers-Blog/README.md

 * I note the overall design may be considered too simple when compared to more contempory blog/club sites.
 My goal is to improve the design by incorporating a new club logo and refreshing the overall style.

+## <u>Known Bugs</u>

+* The create comment submission view returns to the Post Detail page without clearing the form request.
+As a result if the user hits refresh the form will be resubmitted and the same comment will be created again.
+This is a future fix.

 ## <u>Technologies Used</u>